voostindie/markdown-curator/README.md

 }
 ```

-In large vaults this module takes up quite a bit of memory because it keeps an index of all references between documents, including non-existent ones.
+In large vaults this module takes up quite a bit of memory because it keeps an index of all references between documents, including to non-existent ones.

 #### `deadlinks`